otto-de/tesla-microservice/README.md

 * Manage routes using compojure.
 * Serve content with an embedded jetty.

-## Features not included
+## Addons

 The basis included is stripped to the very minimum.
+As a first addon we published a [zookeeper observer](https://github.com/otto-de/tesla-zookeeper-observer).

-More features like access to mongodb, redis, zookeeper, etc. will be released at a later time as separate addons.
+More features like access to mongodb, redis, etc. will be released at a later time as separate addons.

 ## Usage